Uberspace/lab/source/howto_ssh.rst

   [isabell@stardust userfacts]$ cat quota.yaml
   soft: 10

-These are just some basic commands to show you what this looks like, you will get to know a lot more while using our guides and howtos.
+These are just a few basic commands to show you how it looks like, you will get to know a lot more when you use our guides and howtos.

 To leave the shell on your Uberspace you just need to enter ``exit``: